hellobrian/old-brianhan.co/content/blog/how-i-start-every-project/index.md

 ---
+title: How I Start Every Project
 date: 2018-12-25
-title: How I Start Every Project
-subtitle: A short guide for setting up simple frontend projects from scratch
+description: A short guide for setting up simple frontend projects from scratch
 ---

 ![Photo by Jefferson Santos on Unsplash](./how-i-start-crop.jpg)